Cubes, cacti, and framed long knots: Models for the Taylor tower for spaces of long knots

 A collection of times in $[-1/2, 1/2]$ is sent by $q(\phi)$ to a configuration in the image of $\phi$.
 Times $t_i$ with $1/2 \leq |t_i| \leq 1$ are sent to configuration points on the long axis, and for $t_i=\pm 1$, the corresponding configuration points appear infinitely far from configuration points coming from the image of $\phi$.

-\begin{proposition} The map $\quot$ is a homotopy equivalence. \end{proposition} \begin{proof}[Sketch of proof] It is homotopic to the map $\iota$ in \cite[Definition 3.7]{BCKS:2017} because $\quot$ and $\iota$ differ by a homeomorphism of $C_n\la \R\ra$ induced by a reparametrization $\R \to \R$.
+\begin{proposition} The map $\quot$ is a homotopy equivalence. \end{proposition} \begin{proof}[Sketch of proof] The map $q$ is homotopic to the map $\iota$ in previous joint work of the first author \cite[Definition 3.7]{BCKS:2017} because $\quot$ and $\iota$ differ by a homeomorphism of $C_n\la \R\ra$ induced by a reparametrization $\R \to \R$.
 The map $\iota$ is a homotopy equivalence \cite[Proposition 3.8]{BCKS:2017}.
-(One ingredient in the proof is that the quotient $C_n \la\I^d, \d\ra \to \tC_n\la \I^d\ra$ is an equivalence; cf.~the last equivalence mentioned in Remark \ref{R:inf-configs}.)
-Hence so is $\quot$. \end{proof}
+A key ingredient in the proof is that the quotient $C_n \la\I^d, \d\ra \to \tC_n\la \I^d\ra$ is an equivalence, as implied by work of Sinha \cite[Theorem 4.2]{Sinha:Operads}.
+Since $\iota$ is a homotopy equivalence, so is $\quot$. \end{proof}